gtgermana/GettingAndCleaningData/CodeBook.md

 * activity - representing one of the six possible activities (LAYING, SITTING, STANDING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS)
 * subjectID - a number between 1 and 30 used to identify a particular subject

-> The selected variables are those variables which has "mean" or "std" in their names in the original data files.
+> The selected variables are those variables which had "mean" or "std" in their names in the original data files.
 The naming convention for these variables is

 >> [time|freq][Body|Gravity][Accel|Gyro]{Jerk}{Mag}[Mean|Std]{Freq}{X|Y|Z}